 A single location is recommended for excavation of petroleum contaminated material in this remediation area.
-An approximate 30 ft2 petroleum stain is located in an upland area to the north of the tank locations (Appendix 1 - Map 1).
+An approximate 30 ft^2 petroleum stain is located in an upland area to the north of the tank locations (Appendix 1 - Map 1).
 The site should be excavated to a depth that removes impacted material.
-Costs associated with the removal of this material will depend on the total depth of the contamination.
-Unit costs for loading, hauling and disposal are presented in Appendix 4.
-Disposal costs at a permitted landfill are in the \$30 yd3 range.

 Other petroleum contamination in this stretch of the draw appears to be mostly confined to vegetation and widespread in nature with DRO detected at low concentrations in soils at only a few locations.
-The proposed remediation strategy for the remainder of this stretch of the draw is monitored natural attenuation.
-The area mentioned above is the only location recommended for mechanical removal.
+A prescribed burn should be initiated under suitable fuel moisture content and appropriate weather conditions to incinerate the remaining petroleum deposits in vegetation.